fieldtrip/website/development/project/fwdunits.md

 - Units can be estimated by looking at the raw datasets, does the 'units' field have to be attached from the beginning?
 - In case of absence of units, they can be recovered by looking at the header
 - Default units could be assigned in case of standard datasets (MEG: T or fT, EEG: uV or V)
-- The user should dispose of function to convert to the wanted units: i.e. I dont know what the units are but i want my data in microvolts
+- The user should dispose of function to convert to the wanted units: i.e. I don't know what the units are but i want my data in microvolts

 This topic is important and its implementation impacts both on FT and SPM users, so: BE CAREFUL!